ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 destination.
 Clients generate those URLs using a URI Template
 {{!TEMPLATE=RFC6570}}, as described in {{client-config}}.

-This protocol supports all versions of HTTP by using HTTP Datagrams
+This protocol supports all existing versions of HTTP by using HTTP Datagrams
 {{!HTTP-DGRAM=I-D.ietf-masque-h3-datagram}}.
 When using HTTP/2 {{H2}} or HTTP/3
 {{H3}}, it uses HTTP Extended CONNECT as described in {{!EXT-CONNECT2=RFC8441}}
 and {{!EXT-CONNECT3=I-D.ietf-httpbis-h3-websockets}}.
 When using HTTP/1.x